Exagor/infoh413/README.md

 - Permutation type : --transpose, --exchange or --insert
 - Initial solution : --random or --cw

-If no parameters are entered, the default is --first --exchange --random
+If no parameters are entered, the default is --first --exchange --random.
+The order of the parameters does not matter.

 ### Example